 #4 Inventing engineering processes

-- Increased production speed
+- Boosted production speeds

-- Improved safety of factory workers
+- Enhanced safety for factory workers

-- Increased productivity in factory workers
+- Upped the productivity of workers

 How do engineers think of what to invent?

-- A client gives you a problem to solve
+- A client presents a problem

-- Your boss hands you a problem to solve
+- Your boss assigns a problem

 - Food processing